fused-effects/fused-effects/README.md

 ### Testing

 `fused-effects` comes with a rigorous test suite.
 Each law or property stated in the Haddock documentation is checked using generative tests powered by the `hedgehog`.
-We have a high degree of confidence in the correctness of all the carrier types provided in the `Control.Carrier` hierarchy.

 ### Versioning